KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/blue_ray_contemplative_guide.md

 ## A Safe, Symbolic Meditation on the Blue Ray

-Here is the most coherent, psychologically grounded version you can share — something beautiful, safe, and accessible, without implying supernatural effects.
+Here is the most coherent, psychologically grounded version to share — something beautiful, safe, and accessible, without implying supernatural effects.

-You may include this in your book without hesitation.
+You may include this in this work without hesitation.

 ### The Contemplation